-Schools in the Trust will inform Suffolk County Council and the SSP annually about the discharge of their safeguarding duties by completing the safeguarding self-assessment audit.
+The Governing Body/ Trust Board will inform Suffolk County Council and the SSP annually about the discharge of their safeguarding duties by completing the safeguarding self-assessment audit.

 Designated Safeguarding Lead (DSL)

 The DSL will take lead responsibility for safeguarding and child protection (including online safety including and understanding the filtering and monitoring systems in place).
 This will be made explicit in the role-holder's job description.
 (The broad areas of responsibility and activities related to the role of the DSL are set out in Annex C of KCSiE).